Only 1 Tip?

-Any changes we make in life are usually somewhat tricky in the beginning, but once the new habit goes into autopilot, we no longer even have to think about it.
+Any changes we make in life are usually somewhat tricky initially, but once the new habit goes into autopilot, we no longer even have to think about it.

-If you are middle-aged like I am, then you know making any kind of change to the way you do things is uncomfortable and takes some effort.
+If you are middle-aged like I am, making any change to how you do things is uncomfortable and takes some effort.

 At this age, habits become set in stone in our subconscious mind, and any deviation from them will sound the “what are you doing” alarm from the sub-police. ( not everyone can give such qualified scientific descriptions as I hope I didn’t lose anyone there, ha.)